Florida teachers can discuss sexuality and gender identity in some classroom settings, legal settlement clarifies | KRDO

 By Carlos Suarez, Alta Spells and Elizabeth Wolfe, CNN

-More than a dozen plaintiffs – including civil rights organizations, parents, students and teachers – challenged the statute in a lawsuit filed just days after Gov. Ron DeSantis signed the law in March 2022.
-They argued the legislation’s “vague” language would have a chilling effect on discussions of LGBTQ topics in schools as educators were left to grapple with confusion and fear over how – if at all – they were permitted to address such themes in their classrooms.
+More than a dozen plaintiffs – including civil rights organizations, parents, students and teachers – sued over the statute just days after the state’s Republican governor signed it into law in March 2022.
+They argued its “vague” language would have a chilling effect on discussions of LGBTQ topics in schools as educators were left to grapple with confusion and fear over how – if at all – they were permitted to address such themes in their classrooms.

 The original “Parental Rights in Education” law prohibited the instruction of sexual orientation or gender identity from kindergarten through third grade and restricted discussing the topics “in a manner that is not age appropriate” in all other grades.
-A year later, the Florida education board voted to expand the restriction to include all grades.
-Teachers who violate the state policy can be suspended or have their teaching licenses revoked.
+Florida’s education board a year later expanded the restriction to include all grades.
+Teachers who violate the policy can be suspended or have their teaching licenses revoked.

-The Monday settlement clarifies the law only applies to formal classroom instruction and does not restrict discussions of gender or sexuality that may arise during class participation or students’ schoolwork.
+Monday’s settlement clarifies the law only applies to formal classroom instruction and does not restrict discussion of gender or sexuality that may arise during class participation or students’ schoolwork.
+The law also does not ban materials like library books that reference LGBTQ topics, it states.

+The settlement comes amid nationwide, conservative-led pushes for more laws restricting discussion of gender identity and sexuality in classrooms, as well as bans on books with LGBTQ characters, authors and themes in public libraries and schools – all aimed, critics say, at limiting the community’s representation and rights.
+It also follows a federal appeals court’s ruling last week upholding a lower court ruling that part of Florida’s anti-“woke” law infringes on the free speech rights of employers who wanted to require staff diversity and inclusion training.

-Several teachers who have fallen under scrutiny due to the law have expressed confusion over the restriction’s implementation, including a fifth-grade teacher who was investigated for showing a movie featuring a gay character and LGBTQ teachers who no longer felt they could discuss their lives or answer their students’ questions without fear of punishment.
+Several Florida teachers who fell under scrutiny due to the “Don’t Say Gay” law had expressed confusion over the restriction’s implementation, including a fifth-grade teacher who was investigated for showing a movie featuring a gay character and LGBTQ teachers who no longer felt they could discuss their lives or answer their students’ questions without fear of punishment.

 The settlement determined teachers may respond to students who share details about their same-sex parents, provide feedback on students’ work if they have chosen to write about LGBTQ topics or answer questions about their own LGBTQ relationships or family members.
 The law also does not prohibit school personnel from intervening when a child is being bullied due to their gender or sexuality, it said.

-Roberta Kaplan, a lawyer for the plaintiffs, celebrated the settlement as a “major victory for the many thousands of LGBTQ+ students, teachers, parents, and their allies throughout Florida.”
+A lawyer for the plaintiffs celebrated the settlement as a “major victory for the many thousands of LGBTQ+ students, teachers, parents, and their allies throughout Florida.”

-The lawsuit plaintiffs included Equality Florida, an LGBTQ advocacy organization; Family Equality, a New York-based nonprofit, and several parents and students in Florida.
+The plaintiffs included Equality Florida, an LGBTQ advocacy organization; Family Equality, a New York-based nonprofit; and several parents and students in Florida.

-DeSantis’ office also heralded the settlement as a success, saying in a statement that the law will remain in effect and the case is soon expected to be dismissed by the court.
+The office of Gov. Ron DeSantis, who’d leaned on the law as part of his conservative bona fides in his failed GOP primary challenge this year to former President Donald Trump, also heralded the legal settlement as a success, saying the law will remain in effect and the case is soon expected to be dismissed by the court.

 “We fought hard to ensure this law couldn’t be maligned in court, as it was in the public arena by the media and large corporate actors,” said DeSantis’ General Counsel Ryan Newman in a statement.
 “We are victorious, and Florida’s classrooms will remain a safe place under the Parental Rights in Education Act.”